MedAmineHachicha/3A-Advanced-Machine-Learning/README.md

 ## 3A-Advanced-Machine-Learning

-This repository contains my work for the Advanced Machine Learning Labs at CentraleSupelec
+This repository contains my work for the Advanced Machine Learning course Labs at CentraleSupelec